-The following video is on composite photography and lighting.
-The composite being created is one of a Revolutionary War scene.
+The following video demonstrates the making of a Revolutionary War scene composite.
 The creators actually traveled to historically significant battle fields, specific to the Revolutionary War, to find the perfect background image.
 They then visited war reenactments for the fight scenes.
-The final composite is composed from five different photo-shoots and approximately 22 images:
+The final composite is composed from five different photo shoots and approximately 22 images:

 Let’s break down how to go about creating a Revolutionary War battle scene through composite photography.

 First, the background plate must be shot, because it’ll lay the framework for the rest of the composite.
 In this particular case, the creators went about finding the perfect setting on an actual Revolutionary War battlefield, seen above.
 This image was taken in Concord where the Continental Army first fired on the British, an area called Battle Road, which later gives the entire composite a historical significance and accuracy.
 One thing to keep in mind is to maintain the same camera angle throughout all of the images to maintain uniformity, so you should decide upon what eye level your background image will be—and be happy with it, because you’ll be stuck with it for the remainder of the project!

 Next, background battle images were shot to fill the top of the hill in the background image.
 These were taken at a war reenactment, without any form of cropping for easier editing later, and included the gun smoke and other texture details.

 The foreground battle photos came next, and for this particular group, the photographer wanted and needed to maintain better control.
 He secured a group of reenactment professionals to gather and dedicate their time to helping him.
 He had to attempt to make the light match the pervious shots taken.
 To do this, he uses a strobe camera-right, behind the actors, to imitate sunlight that was present during the actual reenactment that the first set of battle images came from.
 The photo above was taken in an effort to convey movement, so the blur that is present was desired for believability.